Valacirca3927/networking/switching.md

 #### BPDU Frame Format

-This is a RSTP BPDU in Packet Tracer
+This is a RSTP BPDU in Wireshark taken via GNS3.
 ```
 Spanning Tree Protocol